rocky-linux/documentation/docs/gemstones/setup_local_repo.md

 ---
-title: Setup Local Rocky Linux Repositories
+title: Setup Local Rocky Repositories
-Author: codedude
+author: codedude
+contributors: Steven Spencer
+update: 09-Dec-2021
 ---

 # Introduction

-Sometimes you need to have Rocky Repositories local for building virtual machines, lab environments, etc.  It can also can help save bandwidth if that is a concern.
-This article will walk you thru using rsync to copy Rocky repositories to a local web server.
+Sometimes you need to have Rocky repositories local for building virtual machines, lab environments, etc.  It can also help save bandwidth if that is a concern.
+This article will walk you through using `rsync` to copy Rocky repositories to a local web server.
 Building a web server is out of the scope of this short article.

 ## Requirements

-A web server
+* A web server

 ## Code

 ```
 #!/bin/bash
 repos_base_dir="/web/path"